Kiran (serial)

-Kiran (Mubarak Ho Rishta Aaya Hai on Geo Entertainment) is a 2017 Pakistani television drama serial directed by Tehseen Khan, produced by Babar Javed, and written by Nasreen Nizami.
+Kiran is a 2017 Pakistani drama directed by Tehseen Khan, produced by Babar Javed, and written by Nasreen Nizami.
 The drama stars Marjan Fatima, Hiba Aziz, and Munawar Saeed in lead roles and first aired on 21 April 2017 on Geo Kahani.
 The serial also aired on Geo Entertainment under the title Mubarak ho Rishta Aaya hai.

 Synopsis

 A beautiful young girl, Kiran always dreamt of an ideal marital life in the form of a warm-hearted husband and a caring breadwinner for the family.
-The greatest irony of dreams occurs when life makes Kiran a figure that takes the responsibility on her shoulders.
-The wedding preparations of Kiran are in full swing, and amidst them, her father suffers from a fatal heart attack.
-She takes a decision to postpone her marriage and sell the gold for his treatment, which makes the family-to-be upset.
+The greatest irony of dreams occurs when life makes Kiran a figure who takes responsibility on her shoulders.
+Kiran is in the midst of her wedding preparations when her father suffers a heart attack.
+She decides to postpone her marriage and sell the gold for his treatment, which makes her future in-laws upset.
 To her dismay, the father has a heart infection, which requires him to stay back at the hospital.
-Kiran abandons her dreams and steps her feet into the job force.
-The fear of the unknown takes a toll on her, which results in a personality transformation.
+Kiran gives up her aspirations and enters the workforce.
+Her fear of the unknown leads to a transformation in her personality.
 How will she cope with future challenges in her new role as a sole breadwinner for her family?